alephnode/alephnode/src/pages/02-record-graphql/02-record-graphql.md

  Publish = "public"
 ```

-This file configures some details related to our eventual Netlify project. `Command`, as mentioned above, is what we want to run once the project is deployed. `Functions` refers to the location of our functions for deployment (netlify-lambda will write this for us when we start the dev environment), and `Publish` identifies the target directory that contains the deploy-ready HTML files for the project.
+This file configures some details related to our eventual Netlify project. <b>Command</b>, as mentioned above, is what we want to run once the project is deployed. <b>Functions</b> refers to the location of our functions for deployment (netlify-lambda will write this for us when we start the dev environment), and <b>Publish</b> identifies the target directory that contains the deploy-ready HTML files for the project.

 For a deeper dive into Netlify's .toml configs, here's <a href="https://www.netlify.com/docs/netlify-toml-reference/" target="_blank">the documentation</a>.
-Read more about best practices for using it with `netlify-lambda` <a href="https://github.com/netlify/netlify-lambda" target="_blank">here</a>.
+Read more about best practices for using it with <b>netlify-lambda</b> <a href="https://github.com/netlify/netlify-lambda" target="_blank">here</a>.

 It's time to hook in Prisma.
 Granted, this step will feel slightly odd because we're going to remove most of the files generated.
 We do this from the command line because it's the <a href="https://www.prisma.io/docs/get-started/01-setting-up-prisma-demo-server-JAVASCRIPT-a001/" target="_blank">current documented way</a> to receive an endpoint for a new Prisma Cloud service.